tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\FullSizeRender(2).jpeg)<br>
-When the tide comes up, the fish retreat back into these short mangroves for protection from ospreys and sharks.
+When the tide comes up, the fish retreat back into these short mangroves to protect themselves from ospreys and sharks.
 <br><br>

 ![](\images\bahamas-album\X8A9299.jpg)<br>